What Do Financial Advisors Do? (And Do I Need One?)

 - “That gap jumps to more than triple for those who report spending a lot of time with an advisor as compared to those who did not.”

-With the current retirement crisis of more than 50 percent of boomers not having enough savings, this is reason enough to find a financial adivsor today.
+With the current retirement crisis of more than 50 percent of boomers not having enough savings, this is reason enough to find a financial advisor today.
 However, there are many other compelling reasons to use a financial planner.

 Research shows working with a financial advisor increases savings.

-2) What Do Financial Advisors Do?
-They Boost Your Confidence
+2. Financial Advisors Boost Your Confidence

 This recent study actually shows this boost in confidence among baby boomers who work with a financial planner in its survey of boomers on the topic.